fooof-tools/fooof_mat/README.md

     Voytek B (2018) Parameterizing Neural Power Spectra. bioRxiv, 299859.
     doi: https://doi.org/10.1101/299859

-## Matlab Wrapper
+## FOOOF_MAT

-The Matlab wrapper, in 'matlab_wrapper' is some Matlab code, that calls the Python implementation of FOOOF.
+The Matlab wrapper, is Matlab code that calls the Python implementation of FOOOF.
 This requires that you have Python & FOOOF installed, but does not require you to ever use or write Python code yourself.

 To use the wrapper, first install Python & FOOOF - there are instructions to do so below.
 Then clone or download this repository, and then use the the provided matlab code to run FOOOF.
 The only function you need to run is 'fooof.m', which has documentation on inputs and outputs.